trustworktech/create-react-ssr-app/docs/getting-started.md

 ### `npm start` or `yarn start`

-Runs the app in the development mode.
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.